 The video above was shot during a snow storm in the 1970s by videographer and editor Michael R Dougherty (that's me) and engineers Joe Gill and James Chafin for the KAKM channel 7 magazine show “Southcentral”.

-And here's a new one I bet you have never thought of - I know I hadn't.
+And here's a new one.
 While I was shooting one scene of this video by the Anchorage Visitor's Log Cabin on Fourth Avenue, a big fluffy snowflake landed on the electric connection of my camera's zoom lens.
 Suddenly, my camera lens wouldn't stop zooming in and out.
-To clear the problem I blew into the connection and wiped it dry with my shirt tail.
+To clear the difficulty, I blew into the connection and wiped it dry with my shirt tail.
 Yes, the snow storm even affected my video camera.

-As you watched the video, did you notice how Anchorage Alaskan's just keep on "keeping on" even during a big snowfall?
-There are people walking about, catching the bus, and driving along Fourth Avenue just like it was any other day.
+As you watched the video, did you notice how Anchorage Alaskan's just keep on “keeping on” even during a big snowfall?
+People are walking about, catching the bus, and driving along Fourth Avenue just like it was any other day.